Kardbord/Boxes/docs/FLATPAK-MAINTENANCE.md

   concurrency group (no cancellation).
 Rapid pushes queue rather than cancel each other, and a prune can never race an in-flight build.
-- **Hub builds are staged before extensions.** `flatpak-build.yml` runs in three sequential stages: `publish-hub` (hub-only build, no Pages deploy), `deploy-hub-site` (deploys hub site to Pages under `github-pages-hub`), and `publish-apps` (full extension matrix, deploys under `github-pages`).
+- **Hub builds are staged before extensions.** `flatpak-build.yml` runs in
-  The `needs` links enforce order, so the hub is always on Pages before any extension resolves it.
+  stages: building and deploying the hub site first, then building the extension matrix and deploying the full site.
+The workflow dependencies enforce order, so the hub is always available on Pages before any extension resolves it.
   If the hub phase fails, the extension phase is skipped.
-- **Two Pages deploys per run, distinct artifact names.** The hub site is deployed under `github-pages-hub` and the extension-matrix site under `github-pages`.
+- **Pages deploys use distinct artifact names.** The initial hub site and the final full site use distinct Pages artifact names to prevent artifact upload collisions within the same workflow run.
 Both target the same Pages environment, so the second deploy overwrites the first.
 During the brief window between deploys, the site shows only the hub app (no extensions).
-- **Two concurrency layers must stay distinct.** Top-level runs share the `flatpak-repo` group; the reusable workflow's Pages-deploy job uses `flatpak-repo-deploy` (via `concurrency-group`).
+- **Two concurrency layers must stay distinct.** Top-level runs share the `flatpak-repo` group; Pages deploy jobs use `flatpak-repo-deploy`.
   These names must never be equal — a job-level group matching the top-level group makes GitHub detect a deadlock and cancel the run ("Canceling since a deadlock was detected for concurrency group").
 - **Failed app builds block publishing.** All matrix cells run to completion, but if any cell fails, nothing from that run is published or deployed — all apps keep their last-good index entries and OCI images.
 Fix the failure and